Air pollution in the United States: Regulation

-A 2020 paper published by researchers at MIT found that about half of air pollution and half of the resulting deaths are caused by emissions from outside a given state's boundaries, typically from prevailing winds moving west to east.
-Regulation of air pollution is split between federal, state, and local governments.
+A 2020 paper reported that about half of air pollution and half of the resulting deaths are caused by emissions from outside a given state's boundaries, typically from prevailing winds moving west to east.
+Regulation of air pollution is a shared responsibility between federal, state, and local governments.

 Since 1999, the EPA has used the air quality index (AQI) to communicate air pollution risk to the public, on a scale from 0 to 500, with six levels from Good to Hazardous.
 (The previous version was the Pollutant Standards Index (PSI), which did not incorporate PM2.5 and ozone standards.)

+Ozone

+The US EPA has estimated that limiting ground-level ozone concentration to 65 parts per billion (ppb), would avert 1,700 to 5,100 premature deaths nationwide in 2020 compared with the 75 ppb standard.
+The agency projected the more protective standard would also prevent an additional 26,000 cases of aggravated asthma, and more than a million cases of missed work or school.
+Following this assessment, the EPA acted to protect public health by lowering the National Ambient Air Quality Standards (NAAQS) for ground-level ozone to 70 ppb.

+National Ambient Air Quality Standards

-The actual standards for pollutant levels defining "attainment" and "non-attainment" areas for compliance purposes for six major pollutants are the National Ambient Air Quality Standards.
+The standards for determining whether an area is in "attainment" (compliance) or "non-attainment" (non-compliance) for six major pollutants are the National Ambient Air Quality Standards (NAAQS).
 These are required by law to be reviewed every five years, as new scientific information becomes available on the health and property impacts of pollution.
 These reviews typically cause political controversy as tighter requirements can have economic consequences for automobile manufacturers and companies that emit pollutants.
 State and local governments are responsible for enacting and enforcing regulations that achieve the federal standards, by limiting emissions from local sources.

+Mobile source standards

 Standards for emissions from motor vehicles are set exclusively by the federal government and the state of California under a long-standing EPA waiver.
-(California's regulations pre-date the national law, though its standards are still updated regularly.)
-This task is delegated to the California Air Resources Board; other states are allowed to adopt the California standard or the federal government's but not set their own standards.
-States also can, and do adopt policies which affect automobile emissions, such as vehicle inspection regimes and encouraging the use of public transportation in general or on high-pollution days (as with the Spare the Air program in the San Francisco Bay Area).
+This task is delegated to the California Air Resources Board (CARB).
+Other states are allowed to adopt the California standard or the federal government's but not set their own standards.
+States also can and do adopt policies that affect automobile emissions, such as vehicle inspection regimes, electric vehicle subsidies, and provision of public transportation.
 Corporate average fuel economy standards are also set by the federal government.
 Though they have a significant impact on air pollution, they were originally created in response to the 1973–74 Arab Oil Embargo, and are administered by the National Highway Traffic Safety Administration, not the EPA.

+Acid rain program

-The United States has a cap-and-trade program for two of the major pollutants, sulphur dioxide and nitrogen oxides.
+The United States has a "cap-and-trade" program for two of the major pollutants, sulfur dioxide and nitrogen oxides.
 The Acid Rain Program, as it is known, applies to power plants that use fossil fuels, and was required by the Clean Air Act of 1990.